thodges-gh/ChainLink-Node/SmartContractProcess.md

 2. Data Reporting

-    *	Nodes connect to external API endpoints via adapters
+    *	Nodes connect to external data sources via their API endpoints

+    * Node processes received data through adapters

+        * Data is parsed for the blockchain

-    *	Oracle digitally signs its response
+    *	Node digitally signs its response

-    *	Results are returned to the aggregation contract
+    *	Nodes send a hash of response plus a nonce (commitment)

 3. Result Aggregation

-    *	Oracles reveal results to oracle contract
+    *	Nodes reveal results to oracle contract with their nonce

         * Oracle contract tallies results

         * Oracle contract calculates a weighted answer

     *	Validity of oracle responses are reported to the reputation contract

+        * Responses are checked against their commitments from the Data Reporting phase

+        * Responses that don't match their commitment are discarded

     *	Answer is returned to the user-created smart contract